A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ As noted by Hwang et al.~\cite{hwang_YouKnowExisting_2022_Enhanced_time_aware_etaf}, although TaF alleviates the inflation caused by random hits, it may still reward ``overlapping but meaningless'' detections, where low-quality predictions can still contribute substantial scores.
+\paragraph{Enhanced time series aware F-score (\(\mathit{eTaF}_{\beta}\))} ~\\ As noted by Hwang et al.~\cite{hwang_YouKnowExisting_2022_Enhanced_time_aware_etaf}, although TaF alleviates the inflation caused by random hits, it may still reward ``overlapping but meaningless'' detections, where low-quality predictions can still contribute substantial scores.
 Moreover, TaF lacks a proper length-weighting mechanism, which causes inconsistencies between event- and point-level contributions.
 To address these limitations, the \emph{Enhanced time series aware F-score} (\(\mathit{eTaF}_{\beta}\)) introduces an \emph{iterative pruning mechanism} and \emph{length-weighted scoring}, making the evaluation stricter and more realistic.

 The core principle of eTaF is that a valid detection must not only overlap sufficiently with the true anomaly segment but also avoid excessive overextension or under-coverage.
 In implementation, eTaF first constructs an overlap matrix between true and predicted segments, then performs iterative pruning to remove low-quality matches: true segments with recall below \(\theta_r\) and predicted segments with precision below \(\theta_p\) are discarded.
 This process is repeated until convergence.